stepanataccolade/docsv2/sources/ci_configure.md

 ### IRC notifications

-You can send notifications to public and private IRC rooms using Shippable.
+You can send notifications to public IRC rooms using Shippable.
+Private IRC support is coming up soon.

-To send notifications to private IRC channels, you will need to first do the following:

-1. Create an account integration for your IRC channel ([Instructions here](int_notifications.md))
-2. Add the integration to your project settings ([Instructions here](ci_projects.md#enable_integrations))

-To send notifications to public IRC channels, you can skip the two steps above.

 Use the following yml structure to send IRC notifications: